Dwight School: Academics – International Baccalaureate Program

 In 1996, Dwight became the second school in North America to offer all three International Baccalaureate (IB) Programs: the IB Primary Years Program, for students grades 3 to 12; the IB Middle Years Program, for students in grades 6–10; and the IB Diploma Program, for students in grades 11–12.
 A Certificate Program is available to students who do not wish to pursue the full IB Diploma Program and instead take some elective courses.
 Approximately half the graduating seniors receive the full IB diploma.

 Athletics

 Dwight has fielded athletic teams since the founding of the school.
-It is a member of the ISAL and the ACIS athletic leagues as well as the New York State Association of Independent Schools (NYSAIS).
+It is a member of the ISAL league and the ACIS league as well as the New York State Association of Independent Schools (NYSAIS).
+Dwight has an off-campus sport facility called the Dwight School Athletic Center, or DSAC, for short.
+DSAC is located on 109th street on the Upper East Side/Harlem.
+DSAC is equipped with a full-sized swimming pool, a full sized basketball and volleyball court, a smaller weight-lifting room, and has turf on the roof for soccer.
 Dwight participates in the following sports: